There are billions of products on the market screaming for users’ attention and striving to make their own unique mark.

 Human beings are naturally drawn toward fun-filled activities.
 Implementing gamification will give users a sense of fulfillment every time they complete a benchmark.
 By the time the process ends, users are already in love with your product.

-You can add fun quizzes to test the learning of users, use interesting character avatars, and even include progress bars in the process.
+You can make a quiz to test the learning of users, use interesting character avatars, and even include progress bars in the process.
 These are some of the ways to gamify your product onboarding and create memorable experiences.

 Here is an excellent example of gamification done right by Kontentino.
 This social media management tool displays a dancing GIF when a user successfully completes the first step of the onboarding process.